hardboiledfrog/e-nail/README.md

 # e-nail
 This sketch file is a closed loop temperature controller with PID for my e-nail rig using an arduino mega2650 and an inexpensive popular Chinese ZVS induction heating module.

-I use an A123 4S1P LiFePo battery pack (about 13v) for power and portability but it should work with any good power supply capable of supplying 12v at 10A-15A.
+I used an A123 4S1P LiFePo battery pack (about 13v) for the dhgate nail but the Liger needs a battery at least 4x the capacity IMO.
+It should also work with any good power supply capable of supplying 12v at 10A-15A though.

 It uses a rotary encoder and an OLED display for parameter selections and start / stop control.
 The temperature can be adjusted in +/- 10 degree increments during a session.